marcusanthonylorenzo/superGalacticAgeCalculator/README.md

 - [x] Jupiter (11.86 years)

 It determines how many years left a user has to live on each planet.
-- const lifeExpectancy. (create an object literal with methods which calculate activityLevel, diet, continent?)
+-  lifeExpectancy. ~~(create an object literal with methods which calculate activityLevel, diet, continent?)~~
-  - [ ] Test 1: with a value of 100
+  - [x] Test 1: with a value of 50
-  - [ ] Test 2: referencing lifeExpectancy obj as stated in paranthesis above.
+  - [ ] ~~Test 2: referencing lifeExpectancy obj as stated in paranthesis above.~~

--[ ] return remainder of years left to live,
+-[x] return remainder of years left to live,
--[ ] if user.age > lifeExpectancy.age return "Congrats, you've managed to prolong the inevitable.
+-[x] if user.age > lifeExpectancy.age return "Congrats, you've managed to prolong the inevitable.
 Death is Tom and you are Jerry."